elboza/lai-chat-cli/README.md

 ### setup

-create `lai_config.json` from the `lai_config.template` and modify it to you preferred startup setup.
+create `lai_config.json` from the `lai_config.template` and modify it to your preferred startup setup.

 ### providers setup